nicky-nym/nicky-nym.github.io/pages/cities.md

 As a city grows, at first, kinematic range increases as population increases, perhaps in a roughly linear relationship.
 Unfortunately, as cities get too big, they start to sprawl and suffer from traffic congestion.
 Eventually, there's a **kinematic lag**, where the kinematic range stops its 1-to-1 tracking of population growth, and begins to lag behind.

-This whole impossible cities proposal is all about trying to reduce that kinematic lag in larger cities.
-The proposed impossible city design is an attempt to keep increasing a city's kinematic range even as its population grows in the multi-millions.
+This whole Impossible Cities proposal is all about trying to reduce that kinematic lag in larger cities.
+The proposed Impossible City design is an attempt to keep increasing a city's kinematic range even as its population grows in the multi-millions.

-As the world adds more and more large cities and megacities, kinematic lag becomes a bigger and bigger problem, kinematic range becomes more important, and design ideas like the impossible city design become more important.
+As the world adds more and more large cities and megacities, kinematic lag becomes a bigger and bigger problem, kinematic range becomes more important, and design ideas like the Impossible City design become more important.

 > "Contrary to common perception, megacities have not been driving global
 > growth for the past 15 years.
 In fact, many have not grown faster than their host